CleverRaven/Cataclysm-DDA/data/mods/MindOverMatter/PowerDescriptionSpoilers.md

 ## Overcome Pain (C)
 *Difficulty*: 1
-*Duration*: 5 minutes to 21 minutes 40 seconds, plus 20 seconds per level
+*Duration*: 5 minutes to 21 minutes 40 seconds, plus 20 to 75 seconds per level
 *Stamina Cost*: 1750, minus 75 per level to a minimum of 800 *Channeling Time*: 125 moves, minus 7 moves per level to a minimum of 50 *Effects*: Adds pkill to the psion, scaling every 4 levels.